 For this stage, wear a dusk mask and use a sanding block.

 Grab some medium to fine grade sandpaper and start sanding along the skirting board.
 Go with the grain, not against it.
 The goal is to remove the top layer of paint.
 You don’t want to remove the whole layer.
 You want to make the skirting board smooth to the touch and ‘scratched’ to the eye.

 Depending upon the size of your room and the condition of your skirting, this job can take a while.
 You might need knee pads or a cushion to lean on.
 Watch out for bits or tools on the floor – kneeling on one of those can hurt!

 Sand down the entire length of the skirting.
 When you’re finished, vacuum the room to get rid of the dust.
-Wash the skirting board with sugar soap (like this one).
+Wash the skirting board with sugar soap.
 Doing this helps remove grease and grime and improves adhesion when applying the new paint.

 Painting the skirting board